8 Reasons You Can Legitimately Sue a Minor and Win

 7. You Can Sue a Minor for Breach of Contract

 Suppose you decide that you have had enough and want to move.
 Suppose, ironically, it's the neighbor kid — who perhaps unsurprisingly happens to have a trust fund — who puts up the best offer on your house.
 After you both sign the contract, the neighbor kid refuses to pay you for your house.
-Luckily you are able to sell your place to one of the lower bidders.
-You can sue the minor for breach of contract.
+Luckily, you are able to sell your place to one of the lower bidders.
+You can file suit against the minor for breach of contract.

-An exception lies for contracts for necessities of life, such as food, which wouldn't apply here.
-So for this claim, you would be hard-pressed to win.
+An exception lies in contracts for necessities of life, such as food, which wouldn't apply here.
+So, for this claim, you would be hard-pressed to win.

 8. You Can Sue a Minor for Intentional Infliction of Emotional Distress

 You may have a better chance of recovering money from the neighbor kid's parent for negligent supervision.
-But depending on the state and the nature of the claim, you may be able to recover money from the kid (and it may make financial sense if they are covered by an insurance policy).
+But depending on the state and the nature of the claim, you may be able to recover money from the kid (and it may make financial sense if an insurance policy covers them).

 If you do decide to sue a kid for money, you may consider bringing a claim by yourself in small claims court for a small filing fee.
-If the principle is important to you and you want to know all of your legal rights, you may want to speak with a lawyer who works in the correct practice area.
-Many will offer a free initial consultation, and, at the least, you will get a better understanding of what your legal rights are.
-You also may be able to recover other relief, such as a harassment restraining order.
+If the principle is important to you and you want to know your legal rights, you may want to speak with a lawyer who works in the correct practice area.
+An attorney can give you important legal advice before you file your case.
+Many will offer a free initial consultation, and you will get a better understanding of your legal rights.
+Anything you say to the attorney may be protected by the attorney-client relationship.
+You may also recover other relief, such as a harassment restraining order.

 Suing a Minor Before Time Runs Out

 That means you have a limited amount of time in which to bring your legal claim.
-So if you are thinking about a lawsuit against a minor child, you would want to speak with a local lawyer promptly.
+So, if you are considering a lawsuit against a minor child, you should speak with a local lawyer promptly.